 The length of the therapeutic process is dependent upon your individual needs, goals, and challenges.
 The number of recommended sessions varies by condition and treatment type, which is something you can discuss in an initial consultation with a therapist.
 Many clients with depression and anxiety report feeling better after three months.

 Those who are treated via cognitive behavioral therapy report feeling better around 10-20 sessions, Talkspace therapist Cynthia Catchings explains.
-She reports that she’s had “many successful stories with clients who had situational issues that only needed brief therapy services” in order to start feelings better.
+She reports that she’s had “many successful stories with clients who had situational issues that only needed brief therapy services” in order to start feeling better.
 She adds, “it is important to mention that therapy is not only a way to solve a problem, but also a way of living.
 In the same way that we go to the gym and exercise or tone our body, therapy is like exercise for our mind, heart, and soul.”

 Whatever your therapeutic process may look like, remember to trust your gut and express any concerns to your therapist.
 Honesty and transparency will ensure you’re on the right path to feeling better as soon as possible.